anwarghammam/CIS580/README.md

 ## FrontEnd
 Before running the app, there are some changes that you have to do since you are using your own docker machines.
 Please go to src/app/home/chart.js and replace the variable url with "http://<manager-ip>:9090".
-Also, go to src/app/api.service.ts and replace the variable url with "http://<manager-ip>:9090" and the three variables manager_id,worker1_id and worker2_id with your nodes ids that you can find by running the command <p> docker node ls </p> on the manager.
+Also, go to src/app/api.service.ts and replace the variable url with "http://<manager-ip>:9090" and the three variables manager_id,worker1_id and worker2_id with your nodes ids that you can find by running the command <strong> docker node ls </strong> on the manager.